jodt88/jodt88.github.io/index.md

 ## Group Collaborations

-*Innkeeper*
+*InnKeeper*

 This game is being made as the semester-long project for the Video Game Design class given at LSU during the Spring 2017 semester.
-Our task is to use our basic knowledge of programming as well as the skills obtained from the class to create a short video game which will be presented to the class at the end of the semester.
-Our project team consists of four programmers and one artist, with me serving at the project leader.
-The game is currently unfinished, and is still in the prototyping phase.
+Our task was to use our basic knowledge of programming as well as the skills obtained from the class to create a short video game which was presented to the class at the end of the semester.
+Our project team consists of four programmers and one artist, with me serving as the project leader.
+The game is in an early build; playable, but not without its bugs.

 * [GitHub Repository](https://github.com/jodt88/CSC4263-ART4240)